MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - Determine when someone outside a predefined security group views specific content in the Power BI service.

 > [!CAUTION]
-> Licensing, cost, and administrative permissions for MCAS are all handled separately from Power BI.
+> Licensing, cost, and administrative permissions for Defender for Cloud Apps are all handled separately from Power BI.
 You can create an [application-specific admin](/cloud-app-security/manage-admins#built-in-cloud-app-security-admin-roles) with permissions scoped to monitoring just the Power BI service.

 ## Planning for change